Cheaper by the Dozen (2022 film): Music

 John Paesano composed the musical score.
 The soundtrack was released on March 18, 2022, by Hollywood Records and Walt Disney Records.

+Also, Brandy and her daughter, Sy'Rai, recorded an original song "Nothing Without You" for the film.
+It was played during the end credits.

 Release

 On November 12, 2021, the film was revealed to be released in March 2022.
 On February 7, 2022, with the release of the official trailer, it was revealed that it would be digitally released on March 18, 2022, on Disney+.
 The film had its world premiere at the El Capitan Theatre on March 16.
+Following its removal from Disney+, it was made available on other streaming platforms, including Amazon Prime Video, Vudu and Google Play, on September 26, 2023.

 Reception

 Audience viewership

-According to Whip Media, Cheaper by the Dozen was the 5th most streamed movie across all platforms, in the United States, during the week of March 18, 2022 to March 20, 2022.
+According to Whip Media, Cheaper by the Dozen was the 5th-most-streamed movie across all platforms in the United States during the week of March 18, 2022, to March 20, 2022.

 Critical response

 Variety stated: "Despite some of this movie’s missteps, the heart behind its messages is in the right place.
 Sentiments dealing with co-parenting after divorce and prioritizing family above monetary success may seem old fashioned on the surface.
 Yet it goes deeper, exploring and challenging our societal system’s gross inequities and injustices in a thoughtful, meaningful manner."
 IGN rated the movie 6 out of 10, stating, "Disney's latest reboot of Cheaper by the Dozen, starring Zach Braff and Gabrielle Union, can be as haphazard as its premise."
 The Guardian rated the movie 3 out of 5 stars, stating, "As with the 2003 film, the gist of Disney Plus’s remake is cheerful domestic chaos molded into light didacticism: the importance of the nuclear family (albeit a blended one, in this update) with reminders to not get blinded by financial success or the lure of growth."
 Screen Rant gave the movie 2.5 out of 5 stars, saying "Cheaper by the Dozen is a fluffy family drama that ultimately doesn’t amount to anything. [...]
 It is great that this blended family is so diverse, but if there is no thoughtful integration of their stories, they remain merely set dressing."